Civil defense siren: Czech Republic

 The Czech Republic has around 6,000 sirens.
 Within these 6,000 sirens which include mechanical sirens and electronic sirens, are tested every first Wednesday of the month.
 There are three warning signals, which are accompanied by a verbal message in Czech and usually with an English and German translation on electronic sirens.
-There is also an emergency broadcast on TV channels, maintained by Česká televize, and radio channels, maintained by Český rozhlas.
+There is also an emergency broadcast on TV channels, maintained by Czech Television, and radio channels, maintained by Czech Radio.